lexytxt/messagesfrom061/messages/pin-up.md

 glossy finish
 to match.

-I know
-if I were
+Maybe
+when I'm
 laminated,

-I’d be as
+I'll be as
-important to you
+important to you as that
-as that off-white piece of paper.
+off-white piece of paper.

-I know
-if I were
-laminated,

-I wouldn’t
+And I won't
-have to
+have to curl at
-curl at the edges of your gaze.
+the edges of your gaze.

 So, pretty please,
 laminate me